 If you are having difficulty viewing, visit our accessibility page for information on downloading plugins.

-Social Security Work Incentives are rules that help beneficiaries enter, re-enter, or continue in employment by protecting their eligibility for cash payments and/or health care coverage until they achieve self-supporting employment.
-Whether you're looking for a job for the first time or returning to work after an injury or illness, Work Incentives can help you through the transition to work and towards financial independence.
-The Trial Work Period (TWP) is one of the many Work Incentives available to Social Security Disability Insurance (SSDI) recipients.
+Social Security Work Incentives are rules that help beneficiaries enter, re-enter, or continue in employment by protecting their eligibility for benefit payments and/or health care coverage until they achieve self-supporting employment.
+Whether you’re looking for a job for the first time or returning to work after an injury or illness, Work Incentives can help you through the transition to work and towards financial independence.
+The Trial Work Period (TWP) is one of the many Work Incentives available to Social Security Disability Insurance (SSDI) beneficiaries.

 Social Security uses the amount you have earned in a month before subtracting taxes, to decide if a month counts toward your TWP.
-In 2024, if you earn $1,110 or more, or work more than 80 hours in self-employment in a month you're considered to have worked a TWP "service month," which is counted toward your TWP.
+In 2025, if you earn $1,160 or more, or work more than 80 hours in self-employment in a month you’re considered to have worked a TWP “service month,” which is counted toward your TWP.

 You may have heard of substantial gainful activity (SGA), but this amount differs from the TWP amount.
 Social Security uses SGA later during your path to financial independence to determine your eligibility for benefits.

 Unlike with SGA, Social Security cannot use other Work Incentives to determine if your work activity meets or exceeds this established amount.
-So, in 2024, if your pre-tax income is $1,110 or more, you're using a month of your TWP.
+So, in 2025, if your pre-tax income is $1,160 or more, you’re using a month of your TWP.

 After you complete your TWP, you will begin your 36-month Extended Period of Eligibility (EPE).
 This Work Incentive is a safeguard during which time Social Security will evaluate your work and earnings based on SGA levels to determine your eligibility for benefits.
-In 2024, SGA is $1,550 for individuals who are not blind.
-If you are blind, SGA in 2024 is $2,490.
+In 2025, SGA is $1,620 for individuals who are not blind.
+If you are blind, SGA in 2025 is $2,700.

 During your EPE, you will receive benefits for all months during which your work and earnings fall below SGA level and you continue to have a disabling impairment.
-SSA will consider whether other Work Incentives can be applied to your situation; for example, whether the cost of certain impairment-related expenses and services that you need to work can be deducted from your gross earnings when deciding if your work is SGA.
+Social Security will consider whether other Work Incentives can be applied to your situation; for example, whether the cost of certain impairment-related expenses and services that you need to work can be deducted from your gross earnings when deciding if your work is SGA.

 The first time you work above SGA in the EPE, Social Security will decide that you no longer meet the requirements for disability due to work.
-At that point, your disability will be considered "ceased".
+At that point, your disability will be considered ceased.
 Social Security will pay benefits for the month your disability ceased and the following two months.
 This is the grace period.
 If your earnings fall below SGA and you are still in the 36-month re-entitlement period, Social Security can restart your benefits without a new application.

 For more employment resources and job support, Social Security’s Ticket to Work (Ticket) Program can help.
 The Ticket Program supports career development for people ages 18 through 64 who receive Social Security disability benefits (SSDI/SSI) and want to work.
 This free and voluntary program offers services and supports designed to help people with disabilities reach their career goals.